 There are other more common causes of low back pain, particularly sore joints, muscles and even ligaments.
-These tend to resolve with proper care over a period of about two weeks, but because discs are slow to heal, particular care over a period of up to three months must be taken to avoid relapse and promote recovery, hence the need for the more detailed advice in this guide.
+These tend to resolve with proper care over a period of about two weeks, but because discs are slow to heal, particular attention up to three months must be taken to avoid relapse and promote recovery, hence the need for the more detailed advice in this guide.

-The typical IV (inter-vertebral) disc has a tough fibrous outer layer and a more gel like inner layer.
-A normal disc works very well to cushion low back stresses without any problems at all by acting as a pressure resistant mobile ‘spacer’.
+The typical IV (inter-vertebral) disc has a tough fibrous outer layer and a more gel-like inner layer.
+A healthy disc works very well to cushion low back stresses without any problems at all by acting as a pressure-resistant mobile ‘spacer’.
 Sometimes the outer wall of the back and sides of the disc can be strained, and this can cause pain (although not always).
-Occasionally, the gel like inner compartment can try to ‘push’ backwards through the outer layer (see illustration above).
+Occasionally, the gel-like inner compartment can try to ‘push’ backwards through the outer layer (see illustration above).
 This is known as a herniating disc.
 A ‘slipped’ disc (more properly called a prolapsed disc) is when some gel material has actually escaped out of the back or sides of the disc.
-In this situation, it may (but not always) ‘trap’ a passing nerve root and cause sciatic pain in the leg (this problem is covered in the other guide).
+In this situation, it may (but not always) ‘trap’ a passing nerve root and cause sciatic pain in the leg.

 There are two types of medication that can be used to manage pain in these situations.
-The first is regular pain killers that work by directly blocking the brain’s perception of pain, for example paracetamol.
-The second is anti-inflammatories, which work by reducing inflammation from the injured tissues, and thus indirectly reduce pain (as inflammation causes pain).
+The first is regular painkillers that work by directly blocking the brain’s perception of pain, for example, paracetamol.
+The second is anti-inflammatories, which work by reducing inflammation from the injured tissues, and thus indirectly reduce pain (because inflammation causes pain).

-Pain killers and anti-inflammatories can be taken together to get a combined effect, but it is important that you don’t accidentally take two or more types of pain killer, or two or more types of anti-inflammatory, together.
-For example, some people take both aspirin and ibuprofen, not realising they are both similar anti-inflammatories.
+Painkillers and anti-inflammatories can be taken together to get a combined effect, but it is important that you don’t accidentally take two or more types of painkiller, or two or more types of anti-inflammatory, together.
+For example, some people take both aspirin and ibuprofen, not realising they are both anti-inflammatories.
 Check with your pharmacist or your doctor if in any doubt.

 It is essential that you have adequate pain relief.
 Don’t grin and bear it.
 Over the counter pain medications may not be strong enough, and you must see your doctor as soon as possible if you feel you need stronger medication.

-There are four things that will allow the disc to heal properly and without undue delay.
+There are four things that will allow the disc to heal correctly and without undue delay.

 Compared to muscles and joints of the low back, or even ligaments, the disc does not have a good blood supply.
 Whereas joint or muscle strains can settle within a couple of weeks if managed properly, a disc problem may take up to 10 weeks to settle, even if pain has subsided quite quickly.
 You must not be fooled by the absence of symptoms into thinking that an injured disc has finished its healing, or you may have a relapse at some point!